Chris Saxman: State politics

 In November 2001, he was elected to the Virginia House of Delegates.
 (In the 2001 redistricting, the 20th District was moved to the Staunton area from Danville, where the seat had been held for seven terms by Democrat Whitt Clement.)
 Since the Spring of 2003, Delegate Saxman has served as Chairman of the House Cost Cutting Caucus, a bipartisan group that works to find cost savings in government.

 The Hotline listed Delegate Saxman as one of the top 20 "up-and-coming stars of Virginia politics", in November 2003.
 In their 2006 edition, The Hotline noted that "many consider him an up-and-coming star in the party."

-In addition to his work in the General Assembly, Delegate Saxman serves on the State Water Commission, the Virginia Schools for the Deaf and Blind Advisory Commission, and the Board of Trustees for the Frontier Culture Museum.
-An active member in the community, Saxman is a member of the St. Francis of Assisi Church and the Shenandoah Valley Kiwanis.
-He also serves on the Board of the Blue Ridge Area Food Bank and is serving his first term as Chairman of the Board of the International Bottled Water Association.
+In addition to his work in the General Assembly, Delegate Saxman serves on the State Water Commission, the Virginia Schools for the Deaf and Blind Advisory Commission, the Board of Trustees for the Frontier Culture Museum, the board of the Blue Ridge Area Food Bank, and as a Chairman of the Board of the International Bottled Water Association.
+Saxman is also a member of the St. Francis of Assisi Church and the Shenandoah Valley Kiwanis.

 Saxman and United States Senator John Warner were Virginia state co-chairs for John McCain's 2008 presidential campaign.

-Potential 2008 Senate Candidacy
+Potential 2008 Senate candidacy

-On November 19, 2007, Saxman announced that he was mulling over a bid to run for the U.S. Senate to fill the seat of retiring Republican John Warner.
-Former Governor Jim Gilmore (R) announced that he was running on November 19, 2007.
-Saxman's announcement comes on because of Gilmore's announcement.
-Former Governor Mark Warner (D) - no relation to John Warner - has announced his candidacy.
-Most recent polling from November 5, 2007, has Warner leading Gilmore by 20+ points.
+On November 19, 2007, Saxman announced that he was considering a bid to run for the U.S. Senate to fill the seat of retiring Republican John Warner, after former Governor Jim Gilmore (R) announced that he was running for the position.
+Former Governor Mark Warner (D) - no relation to John Warner - also announced his candidacy.

-On November 20, 2007 the Staunton News Leader theorized that a good portion of Chris Saxman's support for the U.S. Senate was coming from Democratic operatives supporting Mark Warner and internet provider addresses from outside the Commonwealth of Virginia.

-On December 1, 2007, the Associated Press reported Chris Saxman would not seek the Republican Convention nomination to replace U.S. Senator John Warner and would be a candidate for reelection to his 20th District House seat in 2009.
+On December 1, 2007, the Associated Press reported Chris Saxman would not seek the Republican Convention nomination to replace John Warner, and would be a candidate for reelection to his 20th District House seat in 2009.

-House of Delegates Retirement
+House of Delegates retirement

-Delegate Saxman shocked the political community when he announced on July 17, 2009, that he was withdrawing from his reelection bid, only days after campaigning door-to-door.
+Delegate Saxman surprised the political community when he announced on July 17, 2009, that he was withdrawing from his reelection bid, only days after campaigning door-to-door.
 He cited his desire to fight for what he calls "projects of my passion."
 GOP leaders nominated Staunton City Councilor Dickie Bell as the Republican nominee.
-In the November general election, Bell defeated the Democratic nominee, Erik Curren, marketing director the American Shakespeare Center in Staunton.
+In the November general election, Bell defeated the Democratic nominee, Erik Curren, marketing director of the American Shakespeare Center in Staunton.